dojo/app/README.md

 Custom elements that have widget IDs and a `stateFrom` store may set their `data-state` attribute to an initial state object, encoded as a JSON string.
 The store will be patched with the initial state and the widget ID before the widget is created.

 The special `app-widget` custom element can be used to render a previously registered widget.
-The `data-widget-id` or `id` attribute is used to retrieve the widget.
+The `data-uid` or `id` attribute is used to retrieve the widget.
 The `data-state`, `data-state-from` and `data-options` attributes are ignored.
 No default store is applied.

 A widget ID can only be used once within an application.
 Similarly a widget instance can only be rendered once.
 The `getWidget()`, `hasWidget()` and `identifyWidget()` methods will work with widgets created by custom element factories.